Emmotes/ic_spoilers/docs/season_4.md

 <br />

 **Specialisation: Critical Family** (Guess)
-> Additively increase the critical hit chance of all Companions of the Hall Champions by `$(amount)%`.
+> Additively increases the critical hit chance of all Companions of the Hall Champions by `$(amount)%`.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>